francescobm/sweet-arsenic/README.md

 	- Twitter Bootstrap as a layout framework
 	- AngularJS to make page dynamic and handle data
 	- Firebase to store data and deploy on testenv via command line
+- You'll find the working files on src folder.
+- Dist folder contains compiled files ready for deployment.
+- The styling of layout is handled in src/assets/scss/partials.
+- Once you run the command gulp serve, whenever you change and save a file in src folder a task will run and the website will be rebuilt in local, so that you can see immediately your changes.
+- On src/app/index.es6 is where you'll see the application main file, here is defined routing, page templates and controllers.